Master of Science in Management

 Management Information Systems

 This course deals with the strategic direction of the firm.
 Tools for the in-depth analysis of industries and competition and techniques for the analysis and creation of competitive advantage are presented.
 Issues of both formulation and implementation of strategy within the firm are explored.
-The course seeks to develop the capability to understand and evaluate a firm's strategic situation in depth and to advance viable approaches to addressing the key issues facing it.
+This course seeks to develop the capability to understand and evaluate a firm's strategic situation in depth and to advance viable approaches to addressing the key issues facing it.

 Graduates of the Master of Science in Management program will be able to: